ztaira/whiz/README.md

 A bookmark function in bash, because using the `cd` command over and over is way too slow.

+Also, in terms of everyday usage, this is by far the most useful function I've ever written.

 ### Usage:
 - To create a new bookmarks save file, use: `whizadd [first_bookmark_name]`
 - To display the list of currently available bookmarks, use: `whiz` or `whizo`